-With Twill you will have instant and transparent pricing that provides you full visibility of your price break down up front.
+With Twill you will have instant and transparent pricing that provides you full visibility of your price breakdown upfront.
 Get flexible and competitive prices on the spot or in advance.
-With no unpleasant surprises you can make the right decision for your cargo, giving you peace of mind.
+With no unpleasant surprises, you can make the right decision for your cargo, giving you peace of mind.

 Do you have further questions?
 Just visit our FAQ section to find the answers to the most frequently asked questions around your first shipment.

 At Twill we know that it means a lot of preparation and work to ship your cargo for the first time.
 That’s why we have created an intuitive platform for you, so you can book and ship your cargo in only a few steps.
-Meanwhile you can keep track of your cargo from anywhere at any point in time.
-On top of that, we provide you with a loading guarantee.
+Meanwhile, you can keep track of your cargo from anywhere at any point in time.
+On top of that, we provide you with a loading priority.